wellcomecollection/mozfest/python/README.md

-## Getting started
+## Running locally with docker

-If you like docker, you can run the python notebooks locally with all of the correct requirements using this image.
-This code uses the `jupyter/scipy-notebook` docker image, and installs other requirements using pip.
+If you would rather work locally with docker, you can run the python notebooks with all of the correct requirements using the image built here.
+This code uses the `jupyter/scipy-notebook` docker image as a base, and installs other requirements using pip.

-Start a jupyter server inside a docker container by running
+Build the image and start an interactive jupyter session by running:

 ```
 docker-compose up --build notebooks
 ```

 The logs will print a URL with the form `http://127.0.0.1:8888/lab?token=SOME_UNIQUE_TOKEN`, which you should use to access the jupyterlab session.

+The `/notebooks` directory is added to the container as a read/write volume, so all of your changes will be locally saved.